-Municipal Renewable Energy The following is a summary of the City of Aspen's renewable energy programs currently in operation and future programs in development.
-You can learn more about the below topics on the the City of Aspen website.
+Here is a summary of a list of the programs the City of Aspen is operating on renewable energy programs currently in place and future programs in development.
+For more information about the below topics, visit the City of Aspen website here.

 Smart Use of Water

 The city of Aspen has made improvements to the municipal water distribution system which has resulted in water-use levels similar to those existing in Aspen in the 1950s, all despite a dramatic increase in population.
 Efficiency is a priority as seen in the Aspen public golf course where 30 million gallons of water are saved each year thanks to a state-of-the-art irrigation system.
 In addition, water-saving technology is used in all 35 city parks.

 Green Parks & Open Space